T-TROUCHKINE/image_cipher/README.md

 # Image cipher
 Image cipher is a command line tool developed in Python which able to cipher images using AES-ECB or AES-CBC.
-It aims at providing a pedagogical tool for understanding the differences between modes in symmetric cryptography.
+It aims at providing an educative tool for understanding the differences between modes in symmetric cryptography.

 ## Requirements